Enforcement Patrol

 Foot patrols mostly occur in the Coves, Lighthouse Shores, and the Pavilion Beach.
 Our goal is usually to complete two (2) vehicle patrols of the Tahoe Keys’ property streets per shift, although as issues, investigations and assignments arise these patrols are adjusted.
 Boat patrols are for a presence in the West Channel lagoons, and the East Channel/Coves for overall safety and enforcing the “no wake” and excessive noise requirements.

-In the East Channel/Cove staff inspect community docks and enforce the TKPOA current boat sticker requirements for homeowners, guests and vacation renters.
-Security staff also patrol TKPOA beaches for use of glass, unleashed dogs, unlawful fires, unreasonable noise, or any other unlawful activity.
+In the East Channel/Cove, associates inspect community docks and enforce the TKPOA current boat sticker requirements for homeowners, guests and renters.
+Associates also patrol TKPOA beaches for use of glass, unleashed dogs, unlawful fires, unreasonable noise, or any other unlawful activity.
 All patrols are performed on a random schedule and are documented for reporting purposes.

 Responding to incidents

-If there are situations beyond the scope of the normal security function, Officers may call the South Lake Tahoe Police Department emergency or non-emergency dispatch (530-542-6100).
-Homeowners are encouraged to do the same when issues arise should they not be able to contact the Security Department in a timely manner.
+On-duty Associates will respond to all calls they might receive during a shift.
+If there are situations beyond the scope of the normal enforcement function, associates may call the South Lake Tahoe Police Department emergency or non-emergency dispatch (530-542-6100).
+Homeowners are encouraged to do the same when issues arise that are beyond the scope of Association enforcement.

 Assisting Other Departments